 Whether the injury resulted from a car accident, a defective product, or an injury at the workplace, different deadlines may apply and they can have a serious impact on your claim.
 It is important to consult an attorney about how these deadlines apply to your particular situation.
 Below are the most common deadlines for personal injury claims in Texas:

-Bodily Injury Claims or Wrongful death Claims: Generally two (2) years from the date of the accident in question.
+Bodily Injury Claims: Generally two (2) years from the date of the accident in question.